antonioscardace/antonioscardace/README.md

 <h1 align="center">Hi there 👋🏼, it's great to have you here!<br/> </h1>

-Few info about me:
+A few info about me:
 * B.Sc. in Computer Science at the University of Catania.
 110 with Honours / 110.
 Nominated for a Merit Prize.
 * M.Sc.
 Student in Computer Science at the University of Catania 📚🎓.
-* My main interests are Algorithms, Data Structures, Software Engineering, and Data Engineering.
+* Main interests: Algorithms, Data Structures, Software Engineering, Data Engineering, Quantum Computing.
 * Passionate about Movies and Politics.

 <h1 align="center">Connect with me<br/> </h1>